Burmese Australians

 who carry full or partial ancestry from Myanmar, also known as Burma, a country located in Southeast Asia.
-The majority ethnic group of Burma is the Bamar people but there are also numerous Burmese ethnic minorities.
+The majority ethnic group of Burma is the Bamar people, but there are also numerous Burmese ethnic minorities.

 Burma was historically ruled as a British colony throughout the late 19th and early 20th centuries, and it was part of the British Raj (i.e., British India) at one point.
 The United Kingdom lost control of Burma to the Empire of Japan during World War II (1942), regained control over Burma in 1945, and was subsequently expelled from Burma in 1948 when the country became independent.

 Like Burma, Australia was also historically a British colony, though Australia's indigenous population has largely been replaced by Anglo-Celtic Australians and other settler groups, whereas Anglo-Burmese people constitute a minority of Burma's native population.

-Most Burmese Australians are of Bamar or Karen descent, though there are also many Sino-Burmese, Indo-Burmese and some Rohingya people in Australia.
+Most Burmese Australians are of Bamar or Karen descent, though there are also many Sino-Burmese, Indo-Burmese, Karen, Chin and some Rohingya people in Australia.

 History

 For much of its post-colonial history, Myanmar (Burma) has been ruled by the Tatmadaw, its armed forces, which has exacerbated domestic political instability, especially in regions inhabited by ethnic minorities, such as the Karen, Shan, Rakhine, Mon, Chin and others.
 Unresolved political issues and grievances by ethnic armed organizations have fomented significant tensions and conflict with the military government.
 Consequently, the ordinary Burmese have endured subjugation for decades under a series of military governments.
 Many Burmese people were internally displaced in 2002 as a result.
 Burmese people were either being forced to relocate or relocating by their own will.
-Over a half million Burmese had escaped to neighbouring countries for safety.
-The government was accused of engaging in various many human rights violations, such as forced labour, forced displacement and persecution.
+Over half a million Burmese had escaped to neighbouring countries for safety.
+The government was accused of engaging in many human rights violations, such as forced labour, forced displacement and persecution.

 Prior to Burmese arrival in Australia, this group of refugees were living in camps on the border between Burma and Thailand.
 During their time in these camps Burmese refugees had experienced health problems and diseases, women in camps were exposed to violence, a lack of income and food security.